 alpha: level of transparency of the layer, from 0 (full transparent) to 100 (full solid).
 If omitted, the level is set to 100 (full solid).
-You can also specify an angle for the transparency, with the format level@angle; in this case, the level of transparency is the starting level, ending with 0 (full transparent), offset x: the horizontal offset of layer, offset y: the vertical offset of layer, angle: the angle of rotation of layer.
+You can also specify an angle for the transparency, with the format level@angle; in this case, the level of transparency is the starting level, ending with 0 (full transparent), offset y: the vertical offset of layer, angle: the angle of rotation of layer.